fduthilleul/cka-ckad-cks/cheatsheet.md

 ## RUNTIME

-Check what is the runtime used: `kubectl get nodes -o wide`
+Check what is the runtime used (docker, crio or others): `kubectl get nodes -o wide`

+Check the default runtime in Docker: `docker info | grep Runtime`